MaD70/oskit/README.md

 > [!WARNING]
 > The following is my attempt to update the links and the formatting (slightly) in this document.
-The information on the linked pages is no longer necessarily aligned with the content that this project assumed.
+The information on the linked pages is no longer necessarily aligned with the context that this project assumed.

 		The OSKit - Flux Operating System Toolkit